Skip to contents

 col.min

 Character or Numeric.
-The minimum value for the breaks parameter internally passed to colorRamp2.
+The minimum value for the breaks internally passed to colorRamp2.
 If character, must be a quantile in the form 'qX' where X is a number between 0 and 100.
-A value of 'q5' or 'q10' is useful to reduce the effect of outlier values (e.g. a very low value that significantly alters the color scale range of all other values).
+A value of 'q5' or 'q10' is useful to reduce the effect of outlier values (i.e. a very low value that significantly alters the color scale range of all other values).

 col.max

 Character or Numeric.
-The maximum value for the breaks parameter internally passed to colorRamp2.
+The maximum value for the breaks internally passed to colorRamp2.
 If character, must be a quantile in the form 'qX' where X is a number between 0 and 100.
-A value of 'q95' or 'q90' is useful to reduce the effect of outlier values (e.g. a very high value that significantly alters the color scale range of all other values).
+A value of 'q95' or 'q90' is useful to reduce the effect of outlier values (i.e. a very high value that significantly alters the color scale range of all other values).

 data.colors